 Whenever someone is launching a career as an online entrepreneur, there will be many people giving you advice about what steps you need to take in order to succeed.

 You’ll find differing opinions for traffic and monetization strategies, but one thing most can agree on is that a blog is one of the most fundamental tools a marketer should use to build a brand and see their profits soar.
+Yes, you can earn income from your blog, and I’ve done this successfully for over a decade!

 The first reason all online entrepreneurs need to have a blog on their own domain and not a third party platform is that it allows you to showcase your expertise as a niche leader.